- This event has passed.

 Join us in Framingham, MA at the Bose Corporation to discuss the Future of Work at the Human-Technology Frontier.
 Because of its potential to dramatically affect all aspects of our lives, this topic is receiving significant attention and generating new initiatives, programs, and investments across all sectors.

-This is the first in a series of Listening Sessions which will gather academic and corporate input on this timely issue.
+This NSF supported workshop is the sixth in a series of Listening Sessions which will gather academic and corporate input on this timely issue.
 Participants in this regional event will consider research topics and identify areas where university-industry collaborations will yield the most meaningful results.

 Topics to be discussed: